-Nicodemus, who had gone to Jesus earlier and who was one of their own number, asked, "Does our law condemn anyone without first hearing him to find out what he is doing?"
-They replied, "Are you from Galilee, too?
+50Nicodemus, who had gone to Jesus earlier and who was one of their own number, asked, 51"Does our law condemn anyone without first hearing him to find out what he is doing?"
+52They replied, "Are you from Galilee, too?
 Look into it, and you will find that a prophet does not come out of Galilee" (John 7:50-52).

-Satan, the enemy of our souls, seeks to intimidate us from speaking boldly about our belief in the Lord.
-The spirit at work in this world tries to diminish the influence of those who believe in Christ (Ephesians 2:2).
-Sadly, a poverty of soul comes upon us when we hide our belief in Christ.
+The enemy of our souls, Satan, seeks to intimidate us from speaking boldly about our belief in the Lord.
+The spirit that is at work in this world tries to diminish the influence of those who believe in Christ (Ephesians 2:2).
+Sadly, there is a poverty of soul that comes upon us when we hide our belief in Christ.
 The Bible says that the righteous are as bold as lions (Proverbs 28:1).
-Be bold when it comes to standing up for Christ among unbelievers.
+Be bold when it comes to standing up for Christ among unbelievers. \Box

 Whatever reason it was that Nicodemus came at night, it is evident that something was stirring in his heart.
-Jesus had something that he did not have.
-Nicodemus didn't get to say what it was that brought him; all he had a chance to say was that he saw that God was with Jesus and that Jesus was sent by God (v.
-2).
+He was convinced that Jesus had something that he did not have.
+Nicodemus didn't get to say what brought him; all he had a chance to say was that he saw that God was with Jesus and that he was sure that Jesus was sent by God (Verse 2).
 Even then, he did not own it himself, for he said, "We know you are a teacher who has come from God" (v.
 2) as if it were others who were saying this.

-There was an intuitive knowledge, an inner witness, or a growing awareness Nicodemus had about Christ and his own spiritual bankruptcy.
+There was an intuitive knowledge, an inner witness, or a growing awareness that Nicodemus had about Christ and of his own spiritual bankruptcy.
 He was at the beginning steps of taking an interest in the person of Christ but not yet owning Christ for himself.
-Who Jesus was would surely have been the topic of heated discussion among those in his closest social circle, especially after Christ had come into the temple and threw out the moneychangers and sellers of sacrificial animals mentioned in the previous passage.
-Indeed, the miracles Nicodemus witnessed helped him see that there was more to Christ than first met the eye.
+"Just who was this Jesus" would have surely been the topic of heated discussion among those in his closest social circle, especially after Christ had come into the temple and threw out the moneychangers and sellers of sacrificial animals, mentioned in the previous passage.
+Certainly, the miracles Nicodemus had witnessed had helped him to see that there was more to Christ than first met the eye.
 For all his accomplishments up to this time, Nicodemus did not have an inner witness that he was right with God.
 He came to Christ to find out what he was missing.
-Writing to the church at Rome, Paul the Apostle tells us that everyone who is a Christian has an inner witness within his life letting him know he belongs to Christ:

-but you received the Spirit of sonship.
+Writing to the church at Rome, Paul the Apostle tells us that everyone who is a Christian has an inner witness within his life letting him know he belongs to Christ:□ but you received the Spirit of sonship.
 And by him we cry, "Abba, Father."
-The Spirit himself testifies with our spirit that we are God's children.
-Now if we are children, then we are heirs-heirs of God and co-heirs with Christ, if indeed we share in his sufferings in order that we may also share in his glory (Romans 8:15-17.
+16The Spirit himself testifies with our spirit that we are God's children.
+17Now if we are children, then we are heirs-heirs of God and co-heirs with Christ, if indeed we share in his sufferings in order that we may also share in his glory (Romans 8:15-17.
 Emphasis mine).